 In order that the solution decays at infinity we set $C_2=0$.
-Now, setting $C_1=0$ gives the strictly localized solution which has been discussed in previous paragraphs as not suitable for our purposes.
-Respectively, $C_1\ne 0$ leads to a pseudo-localized solution.
-It is important to note that the linearized version of the last equation has the same solution given in Eq.~\eqref{eq:spherical_symmetry} for the shell-equation \eqref{eq:Euler_Bernoulli}.
-Let us call the last solution ``peakon" borrowing the terminology introduced in \cite{CamassaHolm} in a different physical situation.
+Now, setting $C_1=0$ gives the strictly localized solution, which has been discussed in previous paragraphs as not suitable for our purposes.
+On the other hand, $C_1\ne 0$ leads to a pseudolocalized solution.
+It is important to note that the linearized version of the last equation has the same solution as the one given in Eq.~\eqref{eq:spherical_symmetry} for the shell-equation \eqref{eq:Euler_Bernoulli}.
+Let us call the last solution a ``peakon,'' borrowing the terminology introduced in \cite{CamassaHolm} in a different physical situation.

 A special numerical investigation of the role of the nonlinearity for defining the shape of the pseudolocalized solution was recently conducted in \cite{Chri_pseudo_numer}.
 The result is that the inclusion of nonlinearity does not qualitatively change the profile given in Eq.~\eqref{eq:spherical_symmetry}.
-The nonlinearity can make the profile slightly steeper at the origin, but the the asymptotic behavior that is essential for the interaction of two QPs remains unchanged.
+The nonlinearity can make the profile slightly steeper at the origin, but the asymptotic behavior that is essential for the interaction of two QPs remains unchanged.
 All this means that, even in the case of a generic Boussinesq equation, the pseudolocalized solutions exist and are valid candidates for QPs.
-Actually, in this case, the solution $\Phi(\rho)$ is even a better quantitative approximation for the profile of the QP, hence it can be used as the basis for a coarse grain description of the field.
+Actually, in this case, the solution $\Phi(\rho)$ is an even better quantitative approximation for the profile of the QP, hence it can be used as the basis for a coarse grain description of the field.

 The amplitude $\Phi(\rho)$ can be interpreted as the elevation of the middle 3D surface of a shell (say, along a fourth dimension).
 To an observer confined to the middle 3D surface it would appear as some kind of density.
 For this reason, we use a density plot in Fig.~\ref{fig:SinglePeakon}.
-In order to see the internal structure more clearly, we present only half of the ball corresponding to the main part of the peakon.
-Naturally, the latter is not exactly a ball, because it extends to infinity but the density is smaller far from the center, so if we limit the number of contours to a certain value (sphere), the outermost contour shown is a ball.
+In order to see the internal structure more clearly, we show only half of the ball corresponding to the main part of the peakon.
+Naturally, the latter is not exactly a ball because it extends to infinity but the density is smaller far from the center, so if we limit the number of contours to a certain value (sphere), the outermost contour shown is a ball.